jaspervanderheide/Dutch-Travel-Advices/README.md

 ### American Samao

-* The map of American Samao was missing between 13 March 2020 and 14 April 2020 (instead the map of american virgin islands was shown).
+* (13/03/2020-14/04/2020) The map of American Samao was missing (instead the map of american virgin islands was shown).
 Therefor it is shown as grey.

 ### Armenia
 * Border zones could not be incooporated.